 Preparation for Physical Therapy School

 What should I major in if I want to go to physical therapy school?
 With your advisor’s assistance you can design a program that meets the requirements to enter physical therapy school.
 Students who have developed excellent writing and speaking skills, possess analytic and synthetic thinking ability, life-long learners who are enthusiastic, and understand the interpersonal aspects of medicine are they type of students most physical therapy schools seek.
-Your major does not determine your success in being accepted to occupational therapy school.
+Your major does not determine your success in being accepted to physical therapy school.

 The “pre-physical therapy” checklist is a beginning point for students.
 There are certain criteria that must be fulfilled for admittance to physical therapy school.
 You and your academic advisor will need to examine your interests, your academic record and the requirements to determine the best academic path for you.